WushuWorks/I-am-the-Elder-God/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+# Game Description

+Many specific details are currently in flux, and will change during development to suite what is practical and possible however the following elements are fairly certain right now.

+1. This will be a 3 versus 1 board game
+2. This will be developed in 2D
+3. If practical, the game will use a hexagonal tiling system

+Visit the project [page](https://www.wushuworks.com/projects/i-am-the-elder-god) for more details